aleksbal/geojson-mongo/README.md

 # gejson-mongo
-Docker image wit MongoDB and node.js server.
-It loads several GeoJSON files on startup and provides an API for data retrieval.
+Docker image with MongoDB as data repository, and Node.js as API server.
+On startup, it loads several preconfigured GeoJSON files into repository and serves data requests via API.